micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ## UNIX permissions and Chmod

 An OS is meant to serve many users, A user may correspond to a real-world person, but also a program that acts as a specific user.
-In my laptop OS, I am "Gerry" and with gerry goes a set of permissions and restrictions on all files and folders, But I can also act for some specific program as the user "www" which corresponds to the privileges necessary to operate the local web server.
+In my laptop OS, let's say I am "Gerry" and with gerry goes a set of permissions and restrictions on all files and folders.
+But I can also act for some specific program as the user "www" which corresponds to the privileges necessary to operate the local web server.
 Every User on the OS has a User ID - the name "Gerry" or "www" is just an alias for a User ID.

 Users can be organized in groups.
 A user may be in one or several groups.
 A group will have the same set of permissions for every user assigned to this group.

 Every file has an owner user and an owner group.
 So, for any file in the system, user 'gerry' may have one of the following ownership relations:

 * gerry owns the file, i.e. the file's owner is 'gerry'.
-* gerry is a member of the group that owns the file, i.e. the file's owner group is 'wdi'.
+* gerry is a member of the group that owns the file, i.e. the file's owner group is 'booj-coding'.
 * gerry is neither the owner, nor belonging to the group that owns the file.

 Every file on the system has associated with it a set of permissions.
 Permissions tell UNIX what can be done with that file and by whom.
 There are three things you can do with a given file: